Service95 logo

 Julia Fox for ISAMAYA, Industrial 2.0 Campaign

-The Makeup Moments That Will Forever Inspire Me… I consider the work of artists Pater Sato, Philip Castle, and Sorayama as inspirational – although, technically, airbrush artists of the late ’70s had such a significant impact on how I do makeup.
+The Makeup Moments That Will Forever Stay With Me...
+I consider the work of artists Pater Sato, Philip Castle, and Sorayama as inspirational – although, technically, airbrush artists of the late ’70s had such a significant impact on how I do makeup.
 The same for Serge Lutens, he was a visionary!

 1. Micellar water